 Snow totals in the northern suburbs of Chicago topped initial forecasts of 6 to 10 inches, said National Weather Service meteorologist Amy Seeley — 12.5 inches in Woodstock and 11.7 inches in Roscoe.
 It's unusual for the area's first snowfall of the season to dump more than 6 inches, Seeley said.

 About 60 miles northwest of Chicago, the village of Capron had received 14.6 inches by Saturday morning, spurring village employee Robert Lukes into action clearing sidewalks with his snowblower in the community of about 1,400 people.
 He said the snowfall was wet, with a layer of slush underneath that made the work slow going.

 "It's a typical first snow for us, but it's a pain in the butt.
 There's quite a bit of it and it's kind of difficult plowing and snowblowing," he said, adding, "It's just another snowstorm in northern Illinois."

-Chicago's O'Hare International Airport had 4 inches of snow by early Saturday.
-About 250 flights in and out of the busy airport had been canceled by Saturday morning, according to the tracking website FlightAware.com, while Midway International Airport had canceled about 100 flights.
+Chicago's O'Hare International Airport had 7.1 inches of snow by noon Saturday, which forced the cancellation of about 310 flights in and out of the busy airport, according to the tracking website FlightAware.com.
+Midway International Airport had canceled about 110 flights.